ljbade/wolf4sdl/README.txt

 Known bugs:
  - There seem to exist some problems with the palette sometimes.
 Then some or all colors are wrong.
-This only appears in fullscreen mode, so consider using the --windowed option in that case.
+This only appears in fullscreen mode.
+If you restart the game one or two times, it should be OK (smells like a race condition).
+   You can press ALT+F4 to leave the game faster.
+If it does not help you, consider using the --windowed option.

 Credits: